 Rehearsals began in April 2017 and were held several times per week.
 Rehearsal sessions were 3-6 hours dependent upon the scenes/musical numbers being rehearsed.

-Lucas becomes the 214th boy in the world to play the role of Billy in the musical on a professional, regional or community theatre stage.
+With his debut performance on 25-Aug-2017, Lucas became the 214th boy in the world to play the role of Billy in the musical on a professional, regional or community theatre stage.

 For more information about Lucas Moir, visit: